Myndex/apca-introduction/analysis.md

   return y / 20;
 }
 ```

-This method of normalizing corrupts and distorts the result to the point it is not at all useful.
+xi's method of normalizing corrupts and distorts the result, to the point it's not at all useful.

 ![sRGBtoY comparison](plots/sRGBtoY_comparison.png)

 > _The four curves for APCA are very similar._

-The curves are very clearly NOT AT ALL similar.
-This is a bizarre statement.
-But also, let's not forget that xi altered the shapes of APCA with the distortions noted above.
+The curves are very clearly _NOT AT ALL_ similar.
+This is a bizarre statement, and is plain to see.
+But also, let's not forget that xi altered the shapes of APCA with the distortions discussed above.

 > _Despite the very different formula, the WCAG 2.x curve also has a similar shape._

 Notwithstanding comment.
-They are curves, but they are so clearly different bizarre statements to the contrary have me questioning the motives herein.
+They are curves, but they are so clearly different that bizarre statements to the contrary have me questioning the motives herein.

-It is prima facea evidence that anyone can plainly see these curves are significantly different!!
+It is prima facie evidence that these curves are significantly different!!
+To say otherwise is some form of cognitive dissonance, or malicious motivation.

 > _I added a modified WCAG 2.x curve
 with an ambient light value of 0.4 instead of 0.05.
 This one is very similar